industrial-optimization-group/DESDEO/docs/explanation/parsing_and_evaluating.md

 Here, we will first discuss the parsing and the parsers found in DESDEO in section [Parsing and parsers](#parsing-and-parsers).
-Then, we will discuss the solvers available in DESDEO for solving multiobjective optimization problems in section [Evaluating and evaluators](#evaluating-and-evaluators).
+Then, we will discuss the evaluators available in DESDEO for evaluating multiobjective optimization problems in section [Evaluating and evaluators](#evaluating-and-evaluators).
-After these sections, the reader should have a basic understanding on how the problems defined in DESDEO are solved.
+After these sections, the reader should have a basic understanding on how the problems defined in DESDEO are evaluated.

 ## Parsing and parsers